Ultimate Novel Writing Course UK Europe

 We use an easy-to-navigate online teaching platform to provide our virtual classrooms.
 It’s incredibly user-friendly and you’ll have no difficulty understanding what to do.
-The course will also have its own private space within Jericho Community, and we’ll maintain that group permanently, so your course friendships can long outlast the end of the course.
+The course will also have its own private space within Jericho Writers Townhouse, and we’ll maintain that group permanently, so your course friendships can long outlast the end of the course.
 If you do need help at any stage, we’ll be on hand.

 Do you have bursaries available?

 While we don’t have a full bursary available for this course, we want to help great writers get published, and if your personal circumstances make it impossible for you to fund the full price of this course, please get in touch.
 We can’t make any promises, but we’ll always do what we can.

 Yes.
 We have a very international client base already and we welcome applications from anywhere in the world.
 It’s open internationally for writers from all over the world, and all online calls and live events will take place at Greenwich Mean Time (GMT).